lvillasen/RedPitaya-Hello-World/README.md

-# RedPitayaHelloWorldVHDL
+# RedPitaya-Hello-World
-Hello World code in VHDL for the RedPitaya board

-Luis Villaseñor

-License: GPLv3
+Simple project for the RedPitaya board that illustrates the use of standard IPs from Vivado in combination with a module written in Verilog

 Date: 2016-03-11